All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 The Stress-Eating Connection

-When you experience stress, your body releases cortisol.
-Elevated cortisol increases cravings for high-calorie, high-fat foods because historically, stress signaled physical danger and the body needed fuel to fight or flee.
+When you experience stress, your body releases cortisol. improved cortisol increases cravings for high-calorie, high-fat foods because historically, stress signaled physical danger and the body needed fuel to fight or flee.
 In modern life, the stress is usually psychological, but the biological response remains the same.

 The Dopamine Loop